Memories of Members by John Wade.

 Bill Corden, from Wadsley Bridge, Sheffield, another really nice guy, very quiet but knowledgable and another regular on trips.

-Martyn Stuart, known as "Head Banger"and probably christened that by Alan Fawcett. n Another larger than life character who was in love with trainspotting.
+Martyn Stuart, known as "Head Banger"and probably christened that by Allan Fawcett.
+Another larger than life character who was in love with trainspotting.
 Martyn lived all of his life in Hayfield, New Mills, sadly passed away in circa 2015.

 Peter Trotter, big mates with the above also from New Mills?
 Pete was our Membership Secretary for a while in the late 70's.
 Then pursued a new life in the Royal Marines.
 Now back home in blighty and came to the 2019 reunion in Manchester.